 Handvo is a popular Gujarati farsan.
-Traditionally handvo is baked in a special handva cooker, but in this recipe, I bake handva in regular kadai which is an easy and batter option than handva cooker.
-Also, the prepared handva is soft, fluffy, and slightly sweet and sour like all Gujarati food.
+Traditionally handvo is baked in a special hadva cooker, but in this recipe, I bake hadva in regular kadai which is an easy and batter option than hadva cooker.
+Also the prepared hadva is soft, fluffy, and tastes like all Gujarati food.
 So with a little planning, breakfast or dinner can be made it quickly and served with your favorite chutney.
 Do try this!

-- In handva batter, use small grain rice variety like khichdiya or jeerasar rice.
+- In handva batter, use small grain rice varieties like khichdiya or jeerasar rice.
 Also, the quantity of rice and dal should be equal.

-- Handva batter should be medium thick, also whisk the batter well so air particles incorporate into it and handvo become soft.
+- Handva batter should be medium thick, also whisk the batter well so air particles incorporate into it and hanvo become soft.

-- I add only grated lauki into handva batter, but you can use different types of vegetables to make handvo healthy and nutritious.
+- I add only grated lauki into hadva batter, but you can use different types of vegetables to make handvo healthy and nutritious.

-- Traditionally handva is made into a special handva cooker, but I bake handva in kadai for 35-40 minutes on low flame till fluffy and crispy from a lower side.
+- Traditionally hadva is made into a special handva cooker, but I bake handva in kadai for 35-40 minutes on low flame till fluffy and crispy from the lower side.

 For handva batter